avansp/3dslicer-tips/basic/interactive-multiplanar-reformatting.md

 ![](figs/mpr_default_crossbars.png)

-To activate the interactive crossbars, click the checkmark.
+To activate the interactive crossbars, click the checkmark by showing a popmenu (press the arrow next to the icon).
 You can also limit the interactions either or both for translation and rotation.

 ![](figs/mpr_menu.png)